shikhar5647/Advanced_RAG_Cohere_Wandb/README.md

-# RAG_Pinecone_Langchain
+# RAG_Implementations
-This repo contains my work of exploring RAG , Vector DB (Pinecone) and langchain
+This repo contains my work of exploring RAG , Pinecone VectorDB , ChromaDB and Langchain.